 Roads on the island were surprisingly good.
 There was nothing to complain about traffic conditions during the whole trip.

-I decided to visit two most prominent places on island Pag: Pag city and Novalja.
+I decided to visit the two most prominent places on the island: Pag city and Novalja.
 But for sure there are other smaller interesting places on the island, which I may visit next time.

 What really impressed me was a beautiful beach located in the city centre.
 I believe it will be even more beautiful during the summer season when the city takes more care about its appearance.

-The most prominent sacral object in the Pag city is the Church of St. Mary's assumption, located at the main city square.
+The most prominent sacral object in the Pag city is the Church of St. Mary's assumption, located in the main city square.
 It is a beautiful gothic three-nave basilica.

-Church's lunette displays a sculpture of Blessed Virgin, with her hands protecting people.
+Church's lunette displays a sculpture of the Blessed Virgin, with her hands protecting people.

 Pag is one of the typical coastal cities which lives to the fullest during the summer season.
-That's why during my visit there were no many people out there, despite the fact that the weather was perfect.
+That's why during my visit there were not many people out there, despite the fact that the weather was perfect.

 Trip to Novalja

 My next destination was Novalja, another Pag's coastal city.
-It took me around half an hour and 30 kilometres to arrive there from Pag city.
+It took me around half an hour and 30 kilometres to arrive there from Pag town.
 The trip was comfortable and the road was good.

 During my trip to Novalja, I noticed the athletes participating in the race called "the first Pag trail".
 I could also notice many bike trails alongside the whole island.
 Pag is great for recreative bikers and runners.

 Another interesting thing I noticed was a lamb near the street.
 Pag is known for the best lamb meat in Croatia.

-Just near the entrance to the Novalja, I noticed a beach complex few kilometres long.
+Just near the entrance to the Novalja, I noticed a beach complex a few kilometres long.
 The beaches were still closed.

-The first and most famous beach in Novalja, Zrće, was also closed, and no one was there except the excavators which were preparing the beach for the summer season.
+The first and most famous beach in Novalja, Zrće, was also closed, and no one was there except the excavators and construction workers who were preparing the beach for the summer season.

 I left my car in the centre of Novalja and took a walk around the city.